 Once you enter through the huge columns, you’ll discover ancient sculptures, an antique collection and even currency from the Roman empire in the museum’s coin cabinet.
 Art and history-lovers – this site is for you!

 Little BIG City Berlin is an intricate miniature model city and interactive exhibition that boasts lifelike special effects and projections.
-By immersing yourself into the miniature city, you can recount the history of Berlin from a unique perspective.
+By immersing yourself in the miniature city, you can recount the history of Berlin from a unique perspective.

 Kudos must be given to the impressive audio and special effects which hooks visitors on the narrative of Berlin’s history!
 The impressive tech really helps bring some of the moments and characters vividly to life!
 Visit the Little BIG Berlin if you have kids, or want to feel like a giant.